 The cauliflower gets two layers of flavor, first from a seasoning blend with lime juice, and then from enchilada sauce.
 The seasoning I use is the same as what I use to make turkey burgers, and have since called it turkey burger seasoning.
 Do yourself a favor and go mix up a batch.
 It’s good on everything from eggs to burgers.

 For making this during the week I try to prep parts of it in advance.
 Black beans are super easy to cook while making dinner on a different night as they just need the occasional stir.
 Chopping up peppers and cauliflower ahead of time would also help make things more efficient.
+Aldi has packs of mini peppers that I love in this recipe.
+For more fun Aldi buys, see this post.

 Let’s talk about toppings.
 Guacamole, cheese, cilantro and a squeeze of lime can make anything pop.
 The cauliflower, beans, and veggies make a flavorful and healthy meal in their own.
 But adding the right accompaniments sends your burritos over the top.
 And there’s about 200 calories in an entire head of cauliflower, so that’s more calories for beer in my book.